 Free 12-week Ironman training plan

 Entered an Ironman and feeling ill-equipped with just three months to go?
-Here's a 12-week Ironman training plan that will help
+Here's a free downloadable12-week Ironman training plan that will help

-If you’ve decided that this year is the year you’re going to challenge yourself to an Ironman, the good news is that, with three months to go, we can get you there!
+If you’ve decided that this year is the year you’re going to challenge yourself and train for an Ironman, the good news is that, with three months to go, we can get you there with this free Ironman training plan!

 Finally, Ironman training is a major time commitment so, before you throw yourself headfirst into this plan, consider your lifestyle – will this fit around your family and work without getting you divorced or sacked?!
 But it is possible with a busy lifestyle, and the best age-groupers ensure every minute of the day is accounted for.
 For example the commute is great for squeezing in a bike or run!